Last updated: 02/09/2026

 Yes!
 Ireland is one of the safest travel destinations in the world, and the US Department of State has a level 1 travel advisory to exercise standard precautions.
 However, petty crimes like pickpocketing can occur in tourist areas.

 No, but it is strongly recommended since U.S. health insurance does not apply abroad.
-The US Department of State recommends travelers have medical travel insurance and supplemental medical evacuation coverage before visiting Ireland.
+The US Department of State recommends that travelers have medical travel insurance and supplemental medical evacuation coverage before visiting Ireland.

 A valid passport is required for U.S. travelers.
 Visas are not required for stays under 90 days.
 Visit travel.state.gov – Ireland for more information.